Rudno, Slovakia

 Rudno (Turócrudnó, Rauden) is a village and municipality in Turčianske Teplice District in the Žilina Region of northern central Slovakia.

 History

 In historical records, the village was first mentioned in 1343.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Turóc County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

-Geography

-The municipality lies at an altitude of 510 m and covers an area of 7.278 sqkm.
-It has a population of about 227 people.
+Population